Morris Silverman: Biography

 Silverman edited the Sabbath and Festival Prayer Book, which was the official prayer book for the Conservative movement until the late 1980s.

-Silverman's primary literary output was liturgical books, many of which he co-wrote with his son, Rabbi Hillel E. Silverman, including Siddurenu, a prayer book for school children, a prayer book for summer camps, a haggadah for the Passover Seder.
+Silverman's primary literary output was liturgical books, many of which he co-wrote with his son, Rabbi Hillel E. Silverman, including Siddurenu, a prayer book for school children, a prayer book for summer camps, and ahaggadah for the Passover Seder.

-Silverman was the long-time Rabbi of The Emanuel Synagogue, a Conservative synagogue in West Hartford, Connecticut.
+Silverman was the long-time rabbi of the Emanuel Synagogue, a Conservative synagogue in West Hartford, Connecticut.